olbrich/ruby-units/README.md

 Unit#/()      # Divide.
 Unit#**()     # Exponentiate.
 Exponent must be an integer, can be positive,  negative, or zero Unit#inverse  # Returns 1/unit
 Unit#abs      # Returns absolute value of the unit quantity.
-Strips off the  units Unit#ceil     # rounds quantity to next highest integer Unit#floor    # rounds quantity down to next lower integer Unit#round    # rounds quantity to nearest integer Unit#to_int   # returns the quantity as an integer
+Units are preserved Unit#ceil     # rounds quantity to next highest integer Unit#floor    # rounds quantity down to next lower integer Unit#round    # rounds quantity to nearest integer Unit#truncate # truncates quantity to an integer Unit#to_int   # returns the quantity as an integer Unit#divmod   # divide and return quotient and remainder Unit#remainder# returns remainder of division
+Unit#quo      # returns quotient as a float or complex
 ```

 Unit will coerce other objects into a Unit if used in a formula.
 This means...